grubdragon/lanyon/_posts/2017-09-30-python-subs-easy.markdown

 Let's start!
 Open a blank `subs-easy.py` file for yourself.
 Let's put our task in perspective: we need to: 1) Open/decode an srt file 2) Implement logic to store delays between subs and 3) Display it at the appropriate time.
 Might seem a bit scary in the start, but don't worry we'll deal with it!

 So, first things first, 'How to open an srt file in python?'
 Google it.
 Easy, right?
 Well, the first result is `pysrt`.
-It does all the hard work for us, so let's use it! (essential part of programming is "Don't reinvent the wheel" which I often inaccurately subtitute as "Why the hell are you working so hard?")
+It does all the hard work for us, so let's use it! (essential part of programming is "Don't reinvent the wheel" which I often inaccurately substitute as "Why the hell are you working so hard?")

 Scroll below to see the installation part.
 Plain and simple(If you didn't understand it, you should look up the [Beginner's Guide to Python][Beginner's Guide to Python] on the [WnCC wiki][WnCC wiki]).